 Healing From TMS – Detaching From The Fear Brain

-Healing from Tension Myositis Syndrome involves detaching from your fear brain, or detaching from your primitive brain.
-Another way to put it, is if the fear brain is equivalent to your “inner child,” or younger self, we need to stop letting her run the show.
-We need to access our rational brain more in order to do this.
+Healing from Tension Myositis Syndrome involves detaching from our fear brain, or primitive brain.
+Detachment means separation.
+We need to separate ourselves from our primitive brain to see it for what it is: our conditioning or learned patterns that served us at one point in our lives but don’t anymore.
+If the fear brain is equivalent to your inner child or younger self, we need to stop letting her run the show so we can begin to access our rational brain.

-The home I grew up in was unhealthy to a certain extent but not the worst.
-However, my mother had terrible anxiety and my fear brain took over at a very young age.
-Let’s say hypothetically that my home was very dysfunctional and I had to go live with my aunt and uncle.
+The home I grew up in was unhealthy to a certain extent, but not the worst.
+However, my mother had terrible anxiety, and my fear brain took over at a very young age.
+Let’s say hypothetically that my home was very dysfunctional, and I had to go live with my aunt and uncle.
 My aunt and uncle were very loving and met all my needs.
-However, because I was attached to my mom and dad, even though it was unhealthy, I still wanted to go to them.
+However, because I was attached to my mom and dad, even though it was unhealthy, I still wanted to be with them.
 I couldn’t detach.

 The TMS Way

 For good reason, this is how our fear brains operate.
-We know that self-care, and peace and calm is best for us, yet we still run from it back to the TMS way.
+We know that self-care is best for us, yet we still run from it back to the TMS way.
 Self-care doesn’t feel familiar to us.
-That is not our coping style, so we follow the same neuropathways repeatedly to our fear and pain.
+That is not our coping style, so we follow the same neural pathways to fear and pain.

 anything.
-We keep everyone around us happy to keep us safe.
-We do more than our
+We keep everyone around us happy, we do more than our

-This way of life is exhausting, and is far from self-care, and peace and calm.
+This way of life is exhausting and is far from self-care.
 It’s hypervigilance.
 Hypervigilance keeps us safe.
-We think that if we stay in fight/flight/freeze/fawn mode we will stay safe.
-We run back to what is familiar because we are desperate for safety.
+We think if we stay in fight/flight/freeze/fawn mode, we will stay safe.
+We run back to what is familiar because we are desperate for safety, but healing from neuroplastic pain requires following The Self-Care Way.

 The Self-Care Way

-My rational brain is in charge and I no longer need to send out pain signals to my body.
+My rational brain is in charge, and my fear brain no longer sends out pain signals to my body.
 That is not what keeps me safe now.
-I love my parents but I choose the self-care way.
-I detach from my parents and I can see that the whole time they thought they were keeping me safe.
+I love my parents, but I choose the self-care way.
+I detach from my parents, and I can see that the whole time, they thought they were keeping me safe.

 Similar Posts